 Paediatric dentistry patients are accepted only by a written referral from a physician or dentist.
 Clinic visits are by appointment only.

-All referrals are screened and triaged according to urgency.
-All patients are scheduled for a consultation at their first appointment.
+All referrals are screened first for appropriateness and then triaged to determine urgency.
+Qualified patients are scheduled for a consultation at their first appointment.
+Patients who don't qualify will have their referral returned.

 Is there a cost for treatment in the Paediatric Dentistry clinic?